simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

 ![image](https://user-images.githubusercontent.com/115209534/226588486-a957f2da-4b84-40df-8d15-24d0b536f1bb.png)

   - Steps had a positive correlation with Calories and Total Active Minutes with positive R<sup>2</sup> value, aligning with the first part of the hypothesis #1. **Some users who walked more were also physically active.** **High R<sup>2</sup> value of 0.5 for TotalSteps verses PAMinutes** also indicated that users were more inclined in the physical activities involving steps like running, playing sports and high intensity workouts.
   - However, there was **no correlation between TotalSteps and SedenatryMinutes**, as against to the second part the hypothesis #1.
 Graph showed that many users walked more than 10000 and still had higher sedentary hours ranging from 7 to 20 hours.
-From this, it could be concluded that many users with non-sitting jobs also followed a sedenatry lifestyle.
+From this, it could be concluded that many users with non-sitting jobs also followed a sedentary lifestyle.
 This also showed that most users were involved in walking than higher intensity physical activities.
   - When compared Calories expenditure versus TotalSteps, R<sup>2</sup> value was 0.3.
 These were less correlated than otherwise assumed because people often confused correlation with causation.
 More steps caused more calories expenditure but the statistical association between the two is low.

 #### 6.2 Correlation between Calories and Physically Active Minutes
 ![image](https://user-images.githubusercontent.com/115209534/226584245-51e0371f-58c9-4c78-b958-3be4f5e59978.png)

-  - **Positive correlation between Calories and Physical Activity Minutes** showed that more time spent in physical activities with moderate to high intensity, also incresed the calories burn, whereas **no correlation between Calories and Lightly Active Minutes** showed that more enegry spent in lightly activities did not cause any significant calories burn.
+  - **Positive correlation between Calories and Physical Activity Minutes** showed that more time spent in physical activities with moderate to high intensity, also increased the calories burn, whereas **no correlation between Calories and Lightly Active Minutes** showed that more energy spent in lightly activities did not cause any significant calories burn.

 #### 6.3 Correlation between Sleep Duration and Steps / Sedentary Hours
 ![image](https://user-images.githubusercontent.com/115209534/226584710-73acf9ec-f1e8-4438-88dc-e6302f402f2a.png)

   - Sleep duration (TotalHoursAsleep) had almost zero correlation with TotalSteps.
   - By plotting TotalTimeAsleep against SedentaryHours, negative trendline with R<sup>2</sup>= 0.4 was obtained.
-This showed significant **negative corrleation between sleep duration and sedentary lifestyle**, opposed to hypothesis #2.
+This showed significant **negative correlation between sleep duration and sedentary lifestyle**, opposed to hypothesis #2.
 Users who remained sedentary for most hours slept less time sleeping verses users who slept well and were more active.
 This disproved the hypothesis #2.
-  - It is commonly misunderstood that Sedentary lifestyle people sleep longer are more lazy.
+  - It is commonly misunderstood that Sedentary lifestyle people sleep longer are lazier.
 In the era of social media and smart devices, people spend more time on their laptops/devices, leading to less walking and more sitting BUT NOT more sleep time.

 ### 7. Daily Trends of Steps, Calories, Activity Minutes and Sleep duration distributed over the Weekdays